-Commenting on this, he said it may have something to do with being raised in a female-dominated household.
+Commenting on this, he said it may stem from having been raised in a female-dominated household.

 While employed at Huckleberry near Houston, B.C., O’Rourke attracted Mitsubishi Mining and three other Japanese firms to invest in the $140-million operation.
 Huckleberry started-up in 1997 and should keep producing until 2021.

-More recently, he engaged Mitsubishi again to come onboard as a 25% partner of the Copper Mountain mine.
+More recently, he re-engaged Mitsubishi to come on-board as a 25% partner of the Copper Mountain mine.

 “Although our business is extremely capital-intensive, it is the people that really make things happen,” he said.

 Along with cultivating relationships overseas, O’Rourke has connected with First Nation communities at home and made philanthropic contributions locally.

 He’s the founder of the “Mining for Miracles” campaign, which supports the B.C.
 Children’s Hospital and has raised more than $20 million since 1988.

 Some other awards O’Rourke has received include the Order of British Columbia in 2011 and the Edgar A. Scholz Medal for excellence in mine development in 2005.